Digit112/Sort-Visualizations/README.md

 void resetTime()
 ```

+LoggedArray will automatically write the current time every few array operations.

 ## Sorter

 Implements a few sorting algorithms as static member functions.
-All functions take only a LoggedArray\<T\> as a parameter and all sort in ascending order.
+All functions take only a LoggedArray as a parameter and all sort in ascending order.

 ```
+bubbleSort()
+cocktailShakerSort()
 selectionSort()
 insertionSort()
 quickSort()
 mergeSort()
+heapSort()
+tournamentSort()
+bogoSort()
 ```